Wasaline

 Wasaline is the trade name of NLC Ferry Ab Oy, a Finnish shipping company that operates the passenger and freight ferry route between Vaasa, Finland and Umeå, Sweden.

 History

-In 1948, Rederi Ab Vasa-Umeå was founded to start passenger traffic across Kvarken, the narrowest part of the Gulf of Bothnia.
-On 28 May, the company's first ship MS Turisten made its first journey from Vaasa in Finland to Umeå in Sweden.
-People living on both sides of Kvarken are predominantly Swedish-speaking, as were the company founders, hence the company originally only had a name in Swedish and ships were named in Swedish.
+Rederi Ab Vasa-Umeå was founded in 1948 to transport passengers through Kvarken, the narrowest part of the Gulf of Bothnia, with its first journey in May aboard its first ship, the MS Turisten.
+Like its founders, residents of both sides of Kvarken are predominantly Swedish-speaking.

-The company's first ships were used steamers, only capable of summer traffic.
-In 1958, Merivienti Oy, subsidiary of the Finnish forest industry giant Enso-Gutzeit, became the largest owner of Rederi Ab Vasa-Umeå.
-With funds from the new owner, the company could purchase their first ship capable of carrying cars, SS Korsholm III.
-In 1962, the company was delivered its only newbuild, MS Vaasa, a freighter that spent most of its career in the company chartered elsewhere, until it was sold in 1964.
+Its first ships were used steamers, only capable of summer traffic.
+In 1958, Merivienti Oy, a subsidiary of the Finnish forestry giant Enso-Gutzeit, became the largest owner of Rederi Ab Vasa-Umeå.

+With funds from the new owner, the firm could purchase their first ship capable of carrying cars, the SS Korsholm III.
+In 1962, it was delivered its only newbuild, MS Vaasa, a freighter that spent most of its career in the company chartered elsewhere, until it was sold in 1964.